Grounds For Sculpture

 Originally part of the New Jersey State Fairgrounds, Grounds for Sculpture opened in 1992.
 This major sculpture park occupies some thirty-five acres of landscaped sites, with more than 2,000 rose bushes, 1,000 trees, and numerous other flowers and shrubs planted to provide a beautiful setting for art.
 Waterways have been excavated to create topographical contours and backdrops for sculpture.

-Visitors can enjoy courtyards, sculpture walls, water features, an amphitheater and two 10,000-square-foot exhibit buildings: the Museum and the Domestic Arts Building, which also features a cafe and museum shop.
+Visitors can enjoy courtyards, sculpture walls, water features, an amphitheater and two 10,000-square-foot exhibit buildings: the Museum and the Domestic Arts Building, which also features the Grounds for Sculpture Cafe and Museum Shop.
 Rat's, a gourmet restaurant, overlooks the sculptures and serves lunch and dinner Tuesday through Sunday by reservation (Rat's is not suitable for young children).
 Call (609) 584-7800.
+For information about the Cafe call (609) 890-6015.

 The sculptures include unique works, some quite large, by some of the greatest artists in their fields.
 Isaac Witkin, Anthony Caro, George Segal, Magdalena Abakanowicz, and J. Seward Johnson Jr. (a key figure in establishing the park) are among the many artists whose works may be enjoyed here.
 Steel, bronze and iron are among the unusual media employed.